 This SPS PS assumes a GPS receiver will prioritize the application of the real-time health-related information transmitted by each satellite ahead of the long-term health-related information transmitted by that satellite or any other satellite.
 The real-time health-related information is as described earlier in paragraph 2.3.2 of this SPS PS.
-The long-term health-related information is contained in words 3 through 10 of the various pages of subframe 4 and subframe 5 of the NAV data message as shown in Figure 2.2-1 and as further described in IS-GPS-200.
+The long-term health-related information is contained in words 3 through 10 of the various pages of subframe 4 and subframe 5 of the LNAV data message as shown in Figure 2.2-1 and as further described in IS-GPS-200, or in MT-31 and/or MT-12 and/or MT-37 of the CNAV message as further described in IS-GPS-200 and IS-GPS-705.
 In this context, "prioritize" means the GPS receiver will use current real-time health-related information for a GPS SIS whenever it is available in lieu of long-term health-related information for that GPS SIS.